elkarbackup/elkarbackup-docs/en/manage-parameters.md

 * How long will it keep the LOG information before deleting it
 * Maximum number of lines per page to display
+* Maximum number of parallel jobs that can be executed.
+* If Post Job scripts should be executed on Pre Job scripts failure.
 * Prefix that the system will use to generate certain URLs if instead of using a DNS resolved name to access the interface \(eg [http://elkarbackup](http://elkarbackup\)\) a fixed IP address is used \(for example [http://IP/elkarbackup/app.php/login](http://IP/elkarbackup/app.php/login\)\), \(in the example _**/elkarbackup**_\)